preciofishbone/OmniaDocsG2/blocks/general-block-settings/index.rst

 .. image:: general-style.png

 + **Chrome**: Select to have no Chrome setting or Boxed.
-+ **Background color**: Per default á background color for blocks are set in Omnia Adming.
-You can set another background color for this block here.
++ **Background color**: A default background color for blocks are set in Omnia Admin.
+You can set another background color for this block here, if needed.
-+ **Elevation**: With this setting you can make the block "stand outy" from the page.
++ **Elevation**: With this setting you can make the content of the block "stand out" from the page.
 See below for examples.

 In this example there's no elevation set for the block: